AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 The instructions and game information is accesible from the home section and from the game table section.
 Included inside the instructions are recomendations for the user for better results.

 The form to create a player's profile is short, simple and intuitive, with placeholders to guide the user.
 Once opened the form, it's directly focused on the first input field, so that the user can easily type the required data.
-The birth year input area only accepts numbers.
+The birth year input field only accepts numbers.
 Both input fields require data before submitting form.

+Included an exit button just below the schulte table.
+The player can also click the heading from the nav bar to go to the homepage and exit the game, but it is easier and intuitive to put an icon to exit the game, especially for first time user.

 All files are named according to their purpose.
 The code is labeled for easy access, and well indented for readability.
 All functions in the script are documented using docstrings for future maintainability and debugging.